Out-Law Guide | 25 Jun 2021 | 2:56 pm | 2 min. read

 Employment status is determined according to factors such as the level of control that the employer has over the way the individual carries out their activities; the requirement that the individual carry out work themselves and not send a substitute; a mutual obligation for the employer to provide work and the individual to accept that work, and other factors pointing towards an employment relationship such as financial dependence, exclusivity of the arrangement and payment during holiday or sickness absence.

 Whether a volunteer is an 'employee' or a 'worker' will therefore depend on these factors.
 Merely labelling an individual as a 'volunteer' or 'intern' will not prevent them from acquiring employee or worker status.
-Case law shows that the tribunals and courts will look at the reality of the relationship.
+The Supreme Court also endorsed a purposive approach of looking beyond the terms of any written agreement to the parties’ ‘true agreement’.
 Employment status of volunteers and interns is therefore not clear cut and will often turn on each individual's circumstances.

 Where there is payment or 'benefits in kind', the volunteer or intern will be considered a worker who is entitled to be paid at least the NMW.

-Employers may reimburse volunteers and interns for expenses actually incurred but should avoid estimated expenses.
-Government guidance cites travel to and from volunteering and the cost of care for dependents whilst volunteering as examples of such expenses.
-The occasional gift or reward is unlikely to establish an employment relationship, but regular gifts and rewards should be avoided.
+Employers may reimburse volunteers and interns for expenses actually incurred, or reasonably estimated as likely to be or to have been incurred.
+Care should be taken to avoid estimates which are greater than could realistically be incurred.
+HMRC guidance on charity volunteers cites travel to and from volunteering and the cost of care for dependents whilst volunteering as examples of such expenses.
+HMRC guidance also states that a one-off gift or reward of a reasonable amount which was unexpected is unlikely to establish NMW entitlement, but regular gifts and rewards should be avoided.

 Employers should also note that the promise of a future job offer will also be considered as sufficient consideration to establish that the individual is a worker who is entitled to be paid at least the NMW.

-However, training outside of this scope may well be considered benefit in kind for NMW purposes.
+However, training outside of this scope may well be considered a benefit in kind for NMW purposes.

 It is important to know if, based on the reality of the relationship, the individual is a 'worker' and therefore entitled to the NMW.
-The consequences of non-payment of the NMW can be serious -the employer could be required to pay six years backdated pay and could face criminal charges if found to have wilfully neglected to pay the NMW.
+The consequences of non-payment of the NMW can be serious: the employer could be required to pay six years backdated pay and could face criminal charges if found to have wilfully neglected to pay the NMW.
+They could also be 'named and shamed' as part of the NMW Naming Scheme.

 To help with social mobility issues, the UK government now encourages employers to pay interns the NMW rate, regardless of whether they would qualify as a 'worker' for the purposes of the NMW.
+The Social Mobility Commission has lots of useful resources and ideas for employers and others.
 Steps are being taken to target the abuse of internships and non-payment of the NMW

 Genuine volunteers who are not 'in employment' for the purposes of equality legislation will not be protected from discrimination and will therefore not be able to bring discrimination claims against the organisation they are volunteering for.
 However, again this is determined by their employment status, which in turn is based on the reality of the relationship.